Skip to main content

 • optimization

-• “The optimization sucks; the game servers are always unresponsive, with many bugs that make the game nearly unplayable.
-The RNG for shuffling makes no sense and is completely unrealistic.”
+• “The optimization sucks, the game servers are always never responding, many bugs that make the game near unplayable, the RNG for shuffling makes no sense and is completely unrealistic.”

 • stability

-• “It feels so strangely complete and bug-free, which is becoming more and more of a rare sight nowadays.”
+• “It feels strangely complete and bug free, which is becoming more and more rare nowadays.”

-• “Its a great game, but the major problem it has is that more often than not, the game will freeze and force you to close it altogether, which is a big problem when playing ranked where you give your opponent a free win and you go down a tier and have to win two duels to break even.”
+• “Its a great game, but the major problem is that more often than not, the game will freeze and force you to close it, which is a big problem in ranked matches where you lose progress and rank.”

 • emotional